|

 The

 testing was conducted from the inside, looking out."
+He

-64. "When has science ever named a result from the experiment's point
+64. "When has science ever named a result, from the experiment's point

 of view?"
 Dayton asked.
 "Technically, we should have been